-Please join our community of families, educators and therapists on the Say it with Symbols Facebook
+Please join our community of caregivers and professionals on the Say it with Symbols Facebook

 page or on Twitter @SayitwithSymbol